amundsno/advent-of-go-24/README.md

 - Enums
     - Not a native feature in Go, but can be implemented using the `iota` keyword - a counter that resets when encountering the `const` keyword.
 See [yourbasic.org](https://yourbasic.org/golang/iota/) for a practical example.

+- Type conversion
+    - Iterating over a string, yields a bite or rune for each position.
+To get the integer value of a byte/rune, subtract `'0'` to offset the ASCII conversion (`int(rune - '0')`)